BFavier/Pygmalion/README.md

 ### **DenseRegressor**

 A dense regressor (or multi layer perceptron regressor) predicts a scalar value given an input of several variables.

-This implementation takes in input **x** a pandas.DataFrame of numerical observations, and predict a, **y** numpy.ndarray of floats of the same length.
-The optional **weights** are numpy.ndarray of floats.
+This implementation takes in input **x** a pandas.DataFrame of numerical observations, and returns **y** a numpy.ndarray of floats of the same length.
+The optional **weights** weighting of the observations during training are numpy.ndarray of floats.

 It is implemented as a sucession of hidden **Activated0d** layers (linear weighting/non linear activation/batch normalization) and a final linear weighting to reduces the number of features to one scalar prediction.